 Speed & Reliability

-Hotspot Shield produced some absolutely outstanding results across the board in our speed tests, however these do come with a huge caveat in that you can’t choose your VPN protocol, but are rather limited to the proprietary protocol baked into the app.
-If this doesn’t bother you, then it’s by far one of the fastest providers we’ve seen, meaning you’ll be able to stream HD content on multiple devices without breaking a sweat.
+Hotspot Shield produced some absolutely outstanding results across the board in our speed tests.
+It’s by far one of the fastest providers we’ve seen, meaning you’ll be able to stream HD content on multiple devices without breaking a sweat.
 Very speedy uploads and low latency on most local connections are great for torrenters and gamers too.

 We also logged latency as low as 3ms on the UK server, putting Hotspot Shield very much in the frame for gamers.
 As is to be expected, latency does balloon out on more distant servers, but connecting locally you shouldn’t have any issues.

-Hotspot Shield offers a very slim choice of server locations with just 27 countries on offer in total.
-It has the main locations most light VPN users would need, but if you need to connect to less popular destinations we’d advise looking into other providers.
-Check out the server list before buying as there are some gaps in coverage, such as Italy, that might affect your decision.
+Hotspot Shield offers a very slim choice of server locations with just 25 countries on offer in total.
+It has the main locations most VPN users would need, but if you need to connect to less popular destinations we’d advise looking into other providers.

-You can find the complete list of Hotspot Shield server locations by country on their website below.
+You can find the complete list of Hotspot Shield server locations by country on its website below.

 Platforms & Devices

-Hotspot Shield offers custom apps for the four main platforms – Microsoft Windows, Mac, iOS and Android.
-It isn’t possible to manually configure the VPN to work with any other devices, including routers, and Hotspot Shield actually provides a list of all the unsupported devices on their website here.
+Hotspot Shield offers custom apps for the four biggest platforms: Microsoft Windows, Mac, iOS and Android.
+It isn’t possible to manually configure the VPN to work with any other devices, including routers.

-Hotspot Shield offers proxy extensions for both Google Chrome and Mozilla Firefox browsers, both of which can be downloaded and installed in just a few seconds if you already have the main app open.
-These work in much the same way as the desktop apps in that you simply choose a country and you’ll appear to be connecting from that location, allowing you to access content that would otherwise be unavailable to you.
+Hotspot Shield offers proxy extensions for both Google Chrome and Mozilla Firefox, both of which can be downloaded and installed in just a few seconds.
+These allow you to appear to be connecting from a different physical location.

-These extensions also come with useful extras such as ad and tracker blocking, along with built-in malware protection, preventing third parties from sending you personalized ads based on your browsing history.
+They also come with useful extras such as ad and tracker blocking, along with built-in malware protection.
 The only downside is that these are proxies rather than full VPN extensions, meaning that it will encrypt your browser traffic but not as securely as a true VPN connection.
-If you’re a heavy browser user seeking a more lightweight alternative for Chrome or Firefox, these could be ideal, but for most people they’re not a complete alternative to the desktop app.

 Games Consoles & Streaming Devices

 Hotspot Shield is not a good choice if you want to use a VPN on any of your games consoles or streaming devices.
-This includes (but isn’t limited to) Apple/Android TV, Roku, Chromecast, Kodi, Amazon Fire TV Stick and all games consoles.
-These are all listed as ‘unsupported’ platforms on Hotspot Shield’s website, meaning they are not compatible with the software in any way, so we’d advise looking elsewhere and not wasting your time.
+They are all listed as ‘unsupported’ platforms on Hotspot Shield’s website, meaning they are not compatible with the software in any way.

 Streaming & Torrenting

-Hotspot Shield is currently a good choice for streaming fans, as access to both Netflix and BBC iPlayer is possible through their US and UK servers.
-We’re not sure how long this will last for though, as a lack of dedicated streaming servers means that this could change from one day to the next – in fact, up until recently HSS didn’t work with either of these popular sites.
-Netflix took a little while to load but once we were up and running the quality was pretty good, and excellent performance in this location means that you can take advantage of the HD option and play your favorite shows in the best possible quality.
+Hotspot Shield is a good choice for streaming fans, with access to both Netflix and BBC iPlayer possible through its US and UK servers.
+We’re not sure how long this will last for though, as a lack of servers dedicated to streaming means that this might change from one day to the next – in fact, up until recently HSS didn’t work with either of these popular sites.

-BBC iPlayer loaded a lot more quickly but the quality was equally as good, if not better.
-HSS has done very well to provide access to this site considering the BBC’s recent crackdown on VPN providers, however a lack of city-level servers means that if this one was to stop working, you wouldn’t really have any backup options.
-Thankfully it looks like they’re pretty dedicated to providing hassle-free streaming solutions, so hopefully this will continue for a long time.
+HSS has done especially well to provide access to iPlayer considering the BBC’s recent crackdown on VPN providers, however a lack of city-level servers means that if your UK connection was to stop working you wouldn’t have any backup options.

-Good news for torrenters too, as P2P activity is permitted on all of Hotspot Shield’s worldwide servers, massively reducing the risk of congestion at busy times.
-Combine this with a minimal logs policy and speedy uploads on local connections and you’ve got yourself a great VPN for risk-free filesharing.
+It’s good news for torrenters too, as P2P activity is permitted on all of Hotspot Shield’s worldwide servers, massively reducing the risk of congestion at busy times.
+Combine this with a minimal logs policy and speedy uploads on local connections and you’ve got a great VPN for risk-free file sharing.

 Encryption & Security

-On the more positive side of things, Hotspot Shield does offer top-rate encryption (AES-256) as well as a VPN kill switch and protection against IPv6 leaks.
-This means that even if your VPN connection was to drop for any reason, your true IP address would still be protected from wannabe snoopers or hackers.
-But, if you are looking for higher levels of privacy, providers such as PrivateVPN offer a much wider range of security features and fully zero-logs policies.
+On the positive side of things, Hotspot Shield offers top-rate encryption (AES-256) as well as a VPN kill switch and protection against IPv6 leaks.
+If you’re looking for higher levels of privacy, though, providers such as PrivateVPN offer a much wider range of security features and fully zero-logs policies.

 - IPV6 Leak Blocking